These are the current Bye-Laws as of July 2024.

 i.
 Arts Officer must be a member of at least one Arts society, for at least 28 days.

 ii.
-POC Students’ Officer must self-define as Black or Minority Ethnic.
+POC Students’ Officer must self-define as as a person of colour OR Black or Minority Ethnic.

 iii.
 Disabled Students’ Officer must self-define as disabled.